Join: Expats in Poland

 While they offer fee-free basic accounts, some premium services come with charges.
 PKO provides various banking options including online banking, telephone banking, and 24/7 English-speaking customer service hotlines.
 Their extensive branch network and customer support make them a reliable choice for newcomers seeking traditional banking in Poland.

-Bank Pekao and Santander are two of the largest traditional banks in Poland, offering comprehensive services including online banking, account transfers, and international banking solutions.
-Santander customers benefit from global network access and multi-currency accounts, while Bank Pekao provides extensive domestic ATM coverage with over 4,500 locations.
+Bank Pekao and BNP Paribas are two of the largest traditional banks in Poland, offering comprehensive services including online banking, account transfers, and international banking solutions.
+BNP Paribas customers benefit from global network access and fee-free banking with conditions, while Bank Pekao provides extensive domestic ATM coverage with over 4,500 locations.

-However, these banks typically charge monthly fees ranging from 0-20 PLN depending on the account type.
-Santander specializes in international banking and premium services, while Bank Pekao focuses on corporate banking and traditional retail services.
+BNP Paribas offers 0 PLN monthly fees with conditions, while Bank Pekao typically charges monthly fees ranging from 0-20 PLN depending on the account type.
+BNP Paribas specializes in international banking and digital services, while Bank Pekao focuses on corporate banking and traditional retail services.
 It's essential to compare their fee structures to ensure you're getting the best value for your banking needs.

 Millennium Bank